Luke0094/A-Better-Way-Through-Internet/README.md

 *What else is included:*

-*[Working] linkvertise and krnl bypasser - ADGaurd Extra - EmuParadise Download Workaround - KAADIVVVV - vvvvid.it Anti-Adblock Killer - YouTube Anti-AdBlock Bypass via YouTube Enhancer (disabled but you can turn it on from the list, if you do so you probably will need to puase AdGuard for youtube website) - Simple YouTube Age Restriction Bypass*
+*[Working] linkvertise and krnl bypasser - ADGaurd Extra - EmuParadise Download Workaround - KAADIVVVV - vvvvid.it Anti-Adblock Killer - Netflix Plus - Netflix UHD - Simple YouTube Age Restriction Bypass - YouTube Anti-AdBlock Bypass via YouTube Enhancer (disabled but you can turn it on from the list, if you do so you probably will need to puase AdGuard for youtube website)*

 > **3) Install Privacy Badger**